varmoh/CronManager/README.md

 or inside a Docker container, the scripts in `scripts` folder under application root are automatically change to executable, in other cases this has to be done manually.
+- `allowedEnvs` is (comma separated) array of strings that specify, which query parameters are passed to script as shell environment variables.

 An example of a configuration is included in DSL/example.yml